just-the-docs/just-the-docs/docs/ContributorHub/decentralized-communications-technologies.md

 No individual or single entity speaks for or has control over DXdao.
 Only decisions voted on by the DXdao community govern its treasury, product strategy, and how it governs itself.
 Power over DXdao decision-making currently rests in consensus on DXdao forums and the 450 ethereum addresses that hold non-transferrable REP, which is used for on-chain voting.

-DXdao is currently in the process of allocating voting power to DXD holders through its [Governance 2.0 initiative](https://daotalk.org/t/governance-2-0-signal-proposal/2600).
+DXdao is currently in the process of allocating voting power to DXD holders through its <a href="https://daotalk.org/t/governance-2-0-signal-proposal/2600" target="_blank">Governance 2.0 initiative</a>.

 ### On-Chain